Positions of the Ruhrgebiet

 Positions of the Ruhrgebiet on EU Cohesion Policy 2028-2034

 The RVR, together with the cities and counties of the Ruhrgebiet as well as other regional partners, has collated common positions on the future of EU Cohesion Policy.
-The positions describe 10 fundamental requirements for the design of the future funding programmes:
+The positions describe 10 key requirements for the design of the future funding programmes:

 Andrea Höber